-As part of improving money spent in the region of people passing through it, each town in the region needs to ensure that it creates an environment conducive to attracting passers-by to spend money in these towns.
+As part of both encouraging business activity in the region, as well as encouraging tourism activities and money spent within towns of the region, each town in needs to ensure that it creates an environment conducive to attracting passers-by and businesses to invest in or spend money in these towns.
 In some instances, beautification programmes could be carried out and in other, infrastructure interventions may be required.